microsoft/msticpy/README.md

 Will be collapsed using the pattern of the command and ignoring individal host names and guids.
 This is an unsupervised learning module implemented using SciKit Learn DBScan.

 [EventClustering Notebook](./doc/EventClustering.ipynb)

+### auditdextract
+Module to load and decode Linux audit logs.
+It collapses messages sharing the same message ID into single events, decodes hex-encoded data fields and performs some event-specific formatting and normalization (e.g. for process start events it will re-assemble the process command line arguments into a single string).
+This is still a working in progress.

+### outliers
+Similar to the eventcluster module but a little bit more experimental (read 'less tested').
+It uses SkLean Isolation Forest to identify outlier events in a single data set or using one data set as training data and another on which to predict outliers.

 ## nbtools
-This is a collection of data access, display and utility modules designed to make working with Log Analytics data in Jupyter notebooks quicker and easier.
+This is a collection of display and utility modules designed to make working with security data in Jupyter notebooks quicker and easier.
 - nbwidgets - groups common functionality such as list pickers, time boundary settings, saving and retrieving